TrumanGIT/True-North/README.md

 change the Power Attack key (default: V) via the BFCO MCM menu.

+Press Caps Lock to open the quick menu.
+While holding Caps Lock, press M to open a new menu, then press N to add a new slot in that menu.
+You can then click on items in your inventory to assign them for quick access.

-Press Up arrow key to enable / disable camera preset
+Press Up arrow key to enable / disable camera preset.

-Press arrow down key to command all followers to stop/wait
+Press arrow down key to command all followers to stop/wait.

-Press page up key to interact with npcs from a distance
+Press page up key to interact with npcs from a distance.

-Press 3 to taunt npcs and gain a buff (only works in combat)
+Press 3 to taunt npcs and gain a buff (only works in combat).

 press delete to open modem a cheat menu that can summon any npc or item in the game. you can also teleport anywhere.